NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-48.md

 “Humph, he surely can overestimate his own ability!
 The mouth of this minor, mad disciple is indeed not small!”

-The one speaking was a JieDan expert from the Greatest Sky Sect, only now he was at the middle of the foundation stage, he had recently woken up after healing and hearing the news, he couldn’t help but open his mouth.
+The one speaking was a JieDan expert from the Greatest Heaven Sect, only now he was at the middle of the foundation stage, he had recently woken up after healing and hearing the news, he couldn’t help but open his mouth.

 “This is also good!”